How Many Days in Sydney is Enough?

 View of Sydney Harbour in the sunshine

-But whether you’re staying in Sydney for one day or 60, a Sydney Explorer pass from Go City is your friend, allowing you to save $$$ when visiting major landmarks and attractions, as well as on tours, cruises and more.
+But whether you’re staying in Sydney for one day or 60, a Sydney pass from Go City is your friend, allowing you to save $$$s when visiting major landmarks and attractions, as well as on tours, cruises and more.
 The pass is conveniently stored on your mobile device for speedy scan-in entry at each address.
-And here’s how it works: you pick the number of attractions you plan to visit while in Sydney (between two and seven), download your pass in the Go City app and you’re good to go.
-Your pass activates as soon as you scan in at your first attraction and is valid for 60 days from that point.
-Better still, the pass’s savings guarantee means that, if you visit the number of attractions you’ve paid for and don’t save money, you can get a no-quibble refund of the difference.
+You can choose between the Explorer, which allows you to visit a pre-selected number of attractions over a 60-day period, or the All-Inclusive, where you have a shorter number of consecutive days in which to fill your boots with as many Sydney highlights as you humanly can.

-Here are some of the things you might find yourself doing if you’re lucky enough to have 4-6 days to spend in Sydney, many of which are available via Go City’s Sydney Explorer pass.
+Here are some of the great Sydney attractions you might find yourself visiting if you’re lucky enough to have 4-6 days to spend in Sydney, many of which are available on the Sydney pass.

 Sydney Opera House